dparedesh/susy-statistical-interpretation/README.md

 <p align="center">
 <a href="url"><img src="https://github.com/dparedesh/SUSYStrong/assets/13987503/7459a67c-af9f-4dcd-b33a-016c2363f71d" align="center" height="300"  ></a>
 </p>
 <p align="center"><sub>Figure 2: 95% CL exclusion limits on the production of pairs of top squarks, assuming a 100% branching ratio into the decay mode.
 The limits are determined from the expected contributions of these processes to the 𝚁𝚙𝚌𝟹𝙻𝚂𝚂𝟷𝚋 SR. The colored bands display the $\pm 1 \sigma$ and $\pm 2 \sigma$ ranges of the expected fluctuations around the mean expected limit, in the absence of contributions from the sought-for signals.
 They do not account for uncertainties in the signal process cross-sections, the impact of which is illustrated by the dashed lines around the observed limits.
-The figure shows for reference the reach of the previous analysis.  </sup></p>
+The figure shows for reference the reach of the previous analysis [3].  </sup></p>

 # How to get the exclusion plots for the `best limits`? <a name="bestLimits"></a>